Sightseeing Spots

 Iruma City Cultural Creation Atelier “AMIGO!”

-AMIGO!
-In Spanish, it means “friend” or “fellow”.
 The Iruma City Cultural Creation Atelier is commonly known as “AMIGO!”
-The name is a result of our facilities efforts to meet people's desire to participate in enjoyable activities.
-The exclamation point emphasizes the sharing of information and forming of new friendships.
-It reflects our passion in striving towards our goals, never forgetting a hard-working attitude.
-We lead activities related to dyeing and textiles.
+In Spanish, "amigo" means “friend” or “fellow.”
+The name reflects the effort we put into providing enjoyable activities for everyone at our facility.
+The exclamation point emphasizes the sharing of information and forming of new friendships!
+We strive towards our goals with passion and a hard-working attitude, leading activities related to dyeing and textiles.

 Sōkashuku Basho-an